This article is a guide to helping you make the most of your stock screener subscription.

 It does not matter what type of investor you are; the most important thing is that you are comfortable with the investment strategy that you have chosen.
 Your investment strategy should fit your nature and must allow you to sleep peacefully at night.

 You must feel so comfortable with the strategy that you can stick with it, regardless of what other people may think or say, through good and bad times.
 Because there will be times when your strategy will perform better and worse than the market.

 If you have not yet made up your mind about which investment strategy you would like to follow, here are a few ideas.

-In this way, you can quickly get a good idea of the best investment strategies that we have tested and whether they fit your personal preferences.
+This way, you can quickly get a good idea of the best investment strategies that we have tested and whether they fit your nature.

 We have, of course, not listed all the possible investment strategies on this page, only the best strategies that we have found and developed through the testing of new ratios and indicators, something we do all the time.

 Here is a list of books that will help you to find an investment strategy that suits you (click the book title to visit the Amazon page):

 The Little Book That Still Beats the Market by Joel Greenblatt